The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 • Will be scheduling of operations to limit noise generation.

-Full details will be itemised in the exhibited EIS.
+Full details have been itemised in the exhibited EIS.

 Surface Water – How much clay and where will it come from to line the TSF floor?